School Science Lessons

 Amber (substance, smell, colour), (Chemistry)

-Amber, (Arabic anbar ambergris), is a fossil residue in sedimentary rocks from extinct coniferous plants from the Eocenic period, colourless to apple green to brown, greasy lustre, transparent to translucent, hardness 2-2.5, RD 1.0 to 1.1, conchoidal fracture, brittle, produces electrostatic charge when rubbed, amorphous non-crystalline, in gravel.
+It is colourless to apple green to brown, greasy lustre, transparent to translucent, hardness 2-2.5, RD 1.0 to 1.1, conchoidal fracture, brittle

-It was formerly found on the Baltic Sea coast, where cutting and pressure moulding was used to make ornamental objects.
+It was found on the Baltic Sea coast, where cutting and pressure moulding was used to make ornamental objects.

 Bakelite was first produced to make imitation amber.